ghi-electronics/BrainPad-Docs/resources/downloads.md

 ---

 ## Visual Studio Project System
-The extension is what gets loaded on Visual Studio to allow it to communicate with the BrainPad.
+This extension is what gets loaded into Visual Studio to allow it to communicate with the BrainPad.
 For installation instructions [click here](../go-beyond/system-setup.md#tinyclr-os-project-system).

 File | Date | MD5
 --- | --- | ---
 [v0.11.0](http://files.ghielectronics.com/downloads/TinyCLR/Extensions/TinyCLR%20OS%20Project%20System%20v0.11.0.vsix) | 2018-05-10 | ECED507FCAF84B7104A8470126769F48

-## Nuget Libraries
+## NuGet Libraries
-Libraries are hosted though a local NuGet feed for now as we are a lot of changes still.
+Libraries are hosted though a local NuGet feed for now as we are making lot of changes still.
 These libraries will be hosted on http://www.nuget.org/ in the future.
-For installation instructions [click here](../go-beyond/system-setup.md#download-and-install-the-tinyclr-nuget-packages)
+For installation instructions [click here](../go-beyond/system-setup.md#download-and-install-the-tinyclr-nuget-packages).

 File | Date | MD5
 --- | --- | ---